eternal44/cheatsheets/mean.md

 # Angular #
 ###########

+# Factory

+when would you want to persist data in the factory instead of the db?
+  ex: form value.  you can navigate away and come back later to review

+# Digest Cycle

 # Angular services
 Used to save persistent data.
 Note:  controllers SHOULD NOT store persistent data - they are only a mechanism to connect the other parts